Rahulchandnani1/loginpostfrontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Steps to interact:
+1 First page have login page and if user click on register in login page, register box will come 2 If user name, email have length greater than or equal to 3 and password length greater or equal to 8 then user login or register and come to home page.
+3 In home page 2 post already come then user click on input and write then after click on post button then post get added in page.
+4 If user directly come on home page then user can't post without login a login button will be shown.
+5 Then when we click on login a popup will be shown if user enter details and click on login or register or cross on popup then user get logged in.
+6 After that user can post.

 ### `npm test`